bppdddqqqq/thesis-text/src/DevicesV2/Hardware Wallet/Archos/Archos Safe-T Touch.md

 Another client is an update tool, which allows users to update the device's firmware called Safe-T Touch Updater, a complete tool with firmware blob included with each software version of the updater.
 The tool is, unfortunately, Windows-only.
 The tool can be located on this [page](https://www.archos.com/fr/products/crypto/archos_safettouch/index.html?rprod=1)

-It's unknown whether the device supports generation of QR codes for sending signed transaction data.
+It's unknown whether the device supports generation of QR codes compliant with BCR-2020-005.

 ### Optional features
 The device may work independently from the host device.